AndersDeath/diary2/000-current.md

 ## 11 December - Sunday - Yerevan - 73 day of immigration

 Today I woke up at 8 am in good mood.
+I did a lot of things in the morinig.